LeonardKarsunky/LeonardKarsunky.github.io/README.md

 ## Welcome to Leonard's blog, where we discuss everything essential.

+### Mar 2022 - Proving to the world who you want to be
+It is difficult to change career paths in life.
+Once people see you as "that guy" (i.e. a specialist in one field), it's very difficult to deviate from that image and switch careers.
+I noticed this myself when attempting to switch from life sciences engineering (confusing nomenclature to describe a mix of molecular biology and computational science) to more pure computer science with a focus on machine learning.
+In fact, I still am, and the pursuit is rather difficult.
+But this journey also presents me with a deep sense of meaning, and that the trajectory of the course that I am taking, while still facing much headwind, is a future I truly see myself in, regardless of outside noise.

+Even great artists such as Kanye West struggled with this phenomenon.
+As a reputable music producer in the early 2000s, when he was creating beats for labels such as Jay Z's Roc-A-Fella Music, it was notoriously difficult for him to make others view him as a rapper.
+It would take years of dedication and sacrifice to get there, and constantly correcting people for considering him a producer or producer-rapper when all he wanted to be was a rapper.
+No comparing to anyone else but the MCs.
+He had to so firmly believe in his vision that he distorted his own reality and that of others around him (and even the world?) in the process.

+Nietzsche put it best when he said: "Every great man is an actor of his own ideal."

 ### Jan 2022 - On the importance of writing
 I believe it is imperative to write at least once in a while, as this is the easiest way to structure one's thoughts and draft a better plan for the future.
 Writing is essentially the same thing as thinking, and perhaps what enables proper thinking to begin with.